DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/README.md

 -  Configuring Connection String in order to connect the application with the database that we wish to create using ef7 code first migrations.

 -  Create Database Context Class.
-So in order to make this class represant our ef7 databse context we need to implement code so that our ShopOnlineDbContext Class inherit fromef7 DbContext class.
+So in order to make this class represant our ef7 databse context we need to implement code so that our ShopOnlineDbContext Class inherits from ef7 DbContext class.
+An red sqigly line under `DbContext` this is because we've an important `Microsoft.EntityFramewokCore` Namespace.
+An easy way to include the appropriate using directive through visual studio is to press `Ctr+Period` & then select the appropriate menu item from the menu that is presented to us through Visual Studio.
+Let's Create the Constructor for our DbContext Class.
+We must add a parameter to to the constructor that we've just generated.
+The parameter is name `Options` & is the generic type `DbContextOptions` which has the data type ShopOnlineDbContext Passed as an argument to it.
+We can then write code to pass the argument that will be passed to our ShopOnlineDbContext Class Constructor to the base class from which Inherit IE. the DbContext class.
+Now because We want to focus on the shopping cart workflow at the stage & don't want us to distructed by the implementation of administrative CRUD operation functionality.
+We are going to seed our database with certain data.
+This is data that we already prepared.
+So we're not going to include Create Read Update & delete Funtionality regarding the creation & maintenance of product data.
+At the stage we are going to seed our database with product related data.
+We're going to seed our database with product related data

 -  OnModelCreating Method Overriding